Subway Snapper Creek in Miami

 Intermediate Violations

-- When was Subway in Miami last inspected?
+- When was Subway Snapper Creek in Miami last inspected?

-- Subway 23150 in Miami was last inspected by Florida DBPR on July 23, 2025.
+- Subway Snapper Creek in Miami was last inspected by Florida DBPR on May 28, 2026.
 The result was: Inspection Completed - No Further Action.

-- What are the most common violations at Subway in Miami?
+- What are the most common violations at Subway Snapper Creek in Miami?

-- The most frequently cited violations at Subway 23150 in Miami are: Food contact surfaces, Proper sewage disposal, Clean multi-use utensils.
+- The most frequently cited violations at Subway Snapper Creek in Miami are: Food contact surfaces, Proper sewage disposal, Clean multi-use utensils.

-- How many health inspections has Subway in Miami had?
+- How many health inspections has Subway Snapper Creek in Miami had?

-- Subway 23150 in Miami has had 14 inspections on record with Florida DBPR, averaging 5.4 violations per inspection, above the statewide average of 5.2.
+- Subway Snapper Creek in Miami has had 15 inspections on record with Florida DBPR, averaging 5.2 violations per inspection, matching the statewide average of 5.2.

-- What did the most recent inspection of Subway in Miami find?
+- What did the most recent inspection of Subway Snapper Creek in Miami find?

-- Subway 23150 in Miami was most recently inspected on July 23, 2025 with 6 violation(s), including 2 high-priority violation(s).
+- Subway Snapper Creek in Miami was most recently inspected on May 28, 2026 with 2 violation(s).
 Disposition: Inspection Completed - No Further Action.

-- Has Subway in Miami ever been shut down?
+- Has Subway Snapper Creek in Miami ever been shut down?

-- No, Subway 23150 in Miami has no emergency closures on record with Florida DBPR.
+- No, Subway Snapper Creek in Miami has no emergency closures on record with Florida DBPR.

-- Has Subway in Miami had any fire safety violations?
+- Has Subway Snapper Creek in Miami had any fire safety violations?

-- Yes, Subway 23150 in Miami has 2 fire safety violation(s) on record from Florida state fire inspections.
+- Yes, Subway Snapper Creek in Miami has 2 fire safety violation(s) on record from Florida state fire inspections.

 Poor Inspection Records Near Miami